 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh substantially more than asphalt: they punish a standard bin that was not built for the load.
-For these jobs, we route in a heavy-duty 30-yard low-wall container with reinforced sides and a heavier floor plate; we cap the fill volume well below the visual rim so the axle weight stays legal.
-We haul these using a lowboy, which differs from our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load.
+For these jobs, we route in a reinforced 30-yard bin with a heavier floor plate; we cap the fill volume well below the visual rim to manage axle weight.
+Our low-wall lowboy ensures safe transport: we level the materials to keep the haul legal.
+We also offer a general construction debris service for mixed project loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run tight schedules, so the roll-off shouldn’t linger.
-Dispatch coordinates a same-day haul-out to match the crew’s demobilization window, clearing the driveway for inspection or gutter reinstall before the homeowner takes over.
-Chapel Hill crews route these swap-outs efficiently.
+Tear-offs run tight schedules; the container shouldn’t slow things down.
+Dispatch coordinates a same-day haul-out to match crew demobilization, so the driveway’s clear for inspection or gutter reinstall before the homeowner’s final walk-through.
+Same-day swap-outs like this keep Orange-based crews rolling without wasted stops.